reza-jafari-8282/youtube_dl/README.md

 ``python youtube_dl.py``

-- select audio or video
+- select audio or video.

 - If you select the video(1), select a resolution (for example 720). or if you select the audio(2) just wait to download it.